jjangsangy/TemperatureChart/docs/memory-bank/activeContext.md

 - The temperature unit toggle button in `src/app/page.tsx` was refined to be smaller, use "°C" / "°F" symbols, and repositioned next to the theme toggle for better aesthetics.
 - **Visual Clarity**: The addition of day/night visual distinction in the chart significantly improves the readability and contextual understanding of the temperature forecast.
 - **Enhanced Interactivity**: Enabling the tooltip cursor provides a more interactive and informative user experience when hovering over chart elements.
+- **Automated Testing**: Implemented CI with GitHub Actions to ensure code quality and prevent regressions.